javaee/jms-spec/pages/JMSListener3.md

 # More flexible JMS MDBs (Updates to version 2)

-This page contains some updates to  [[JMSListener2|version 2 of the proposals]]  to simplify the configuration of JMS MDBs in JMS 2.1 and Java EE 8.
+This page contains some updates to  [version 2 of the proposals](/jms-spec/pages/JMSListener2)  to simplify the configuration of JMS MDBs in JMS 2.1 and Java EE 8.

 Comments are invited.
-See [/jms-spec/pages/JMS21#How_to_get_involved_in_JMS_2.1 How to get involved in JMS 2.1].
+See [How to get involved in JMS 2.1](/jms-spec/pages/JMS21#how-to-get-involved-in-jms-21).

 This page will be extended with additional changes and points for discussion.
 When a reasonable degree of agreement has been received, an updated version (version 3) of the proposals will be added.

+## Contents

 * auto-gen TOC:
 {:toc}